2023-11-05 05:47:09

 If we take into account that fear always looks at us from the future and that the future does not yet know us, we conclude that one of the most frequent fears – although not very conscious – is of the unknown.

-Faced with what we do not know, fear can appear as a response, and that is because, not knowing what it is about, we put on the threat suit.
-Fear arises there, but – be careful – it is not the only possible suit, we can also disguise it as a possibility and, in that case, the emotion could change from fear to curiosity.
+Faced with what we do not know, fear can appear as a response, and that is because, not knowing what it is regarding, we put on the threat suit.
+Fear arises there, but – be careful – it is not the only possible suit, we can also disguise it as a possibility and, in that case, the emotion might change from fear to curiosity.
 Maybe something similar to what our bungee jumper feels!

 For fear to arise it is necessary that we interpret something as a threat.
 Therefore, the primary question when faced with the sensation of fear is: what am I afraid of?